FROM THE EDITOR

 Applying for jobs can be exciting — and stressful.
 Business experts recommend diligent attention to developing your resume or CV (curriculum vitae) and writing a cover letter as these are the first things that any future employer will see about you.
 The CV and cover letter are concise ways to share details about your skills and accomplishments.
 A good CV and cover letter do not get you the job, but they may make you more likely to get an interview.
 A CV is basically a list of your education, accomplishments, and specific skills.
 It is normally accompanied by a cover letter that tells potential employers more about you, what you are looking for in a new job, and why you are the right person for the job they have advertised.

 A CV for medical professionals includes several different sections.
 It should start with your full name and contact information.
 In the business world, most CVs include a concise, descriptive statement about your skills, but this is not always included on medical CVs.

 The next section describes your education and training.
 Include your undergraduate degree, any graduate studies, medical school, residency, and fellowship.
 Extra training can be inserted here as well (for example, competency in obstetric ultrasound or colonoscopy, or extra training in evidence-based medicine or quality improvement).

 The CV continues with descriptions of previous related jobs (it's OK to leave out your bartending stint in college), any presentations or publications, substantive committee work (e.g., if you chaired a committee, contributed to a significant change in practice, or spent a lot of time on a project), and relevant volunteer work.
 CVs feature very little narrative except to provide brief explanations where a bulleted list does not suffice.

 Most physician employers are relatively conservative, so experts recommend using a simple font and limited color in your CV.
-Physician CVs can be as long as they need to be, but be careful to avoid including facts that are not relevant to medicine.
+Physician CVs can be as long as they need to be, but be careful to avoid including facts that

 Copyright © 2021 by the American Academy of Family Physicians.